tyjhart/flowanalyzer/Tuning.md

 ## **Elasticsearch**

 Tuning the Elasticsearch cluster keeps it working optimally and healthy over the long-term so your flow data is always available.
+It's possible to get really phenomenal performance out of an Elasticsearch cluster, but some basic tuning is required.
+We've attempted to use recommended and sane settings for the default configuration, but if you're scaling Elasticsearch up you'll need to adjust some of the values we've set for you.

 ### **Connection**